Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ![ContDelDep4.png](assets/ContDelDep4.PNG)

 All secrets are stored in the Azure Key Vault and connected using Azure DevOps Variable Groups.
-If you would like to ready more I encourage you to check my blog articles about it:
+If you would like to read more I encourage you to check my blog articles about it:

 1. [How to inject Azure Key Vault secrets in the Azure DevOps CI/CD pipelines](https://daniel-krzyczkowski.github.io/How-to-inject-Azure-Key-Vault-secrets-in-the-Azure-DevOps-CICD-pipelines/)
 2. [Access Azure Key Vault secrets in the Azure DevOps Release Pipelines](https://daniel-krzyczkowski.github.io/Access-Azure-Key-Vault-secrets-in-the-Azure-DevOps-Release-Pipelines/)